tonyahowe/TrainingMaterials/EndUserIntro/IntroToOmeka.md

 * IS web publishing
 	* Omeka self-hosted vs Omeka.net

-## Omeka vs WordPress vs Drupal vs ContentDM
+## Omeka vs WordPress vs Drupal
+_Compare the strengths and weaknesses of some web publishing systems_

 * WP
 	* Up and running quickly.
 Text-based posts